Crosswinds Response to Defamatory Media

 Isolating teens in a third world country

 Although Caribbean Mountain Academy is located outside of the United States, both Crosswinds and Lifeline headquarters are not.
-We answer to a number of U.S.-based accrediting bodies, including COA and CSI.
+We answer to a U.S.-based accrediting body, CSI (Christian Schools International).
 In addition, Lifeline is under stringent regulation and oversight from the state government.
 Caribbean Mountain Academy’s location in the Dominican Republic offers teens the opportunity to experience another culture apart from the materialistic, fast paced, technology driven society of the United States that they are not thriving in.